 MONEYVAL’s constitutive document is its Statute, which sets forth its structure and mandate.
-MONEYVAL’s Statute was first adopted in 2010 by the Resolution CM/Res(2010)12 on the Statute of the Committee of Experts on the Evaluation of Anti-Money Laundering Measures and the Financing of Terrorism (MONEYVAL), which has been since amended in 2013 by the Resolution CM/Res(2013)13, which is the Statute currently in force.
+MONEYVAL’s Statute was first adopted in 2010 by the Resolution CM/Res(2010)12 on the Statute of the Committee of Experts on the Evaluation of Anti-Money Laundering Measures and the Financing of Terrorism (MONEYVAL), which has been since amended in 2013 the Resolution CM/Res(2013)13 and in 2017 by the Resolution CM/Res(2017)19.

 Rules of Procedure

 Pursuant to its Statute, MONEYVAL shall draw up its own rules of procedure.
 MONEYVAL’s Rules of Procedure regulate in detail the functioning and structure of MONEYVAL, as established in the Statute.
 In addition, the Rules of Procedure set out the procedures under which MONEYVAL assesses compliance with the global anti-money laundering and combating financing of terrorism standards.
 In particular, they define the evaluation cycles and the practical undertaking of evaluations and adoption of reports.
 Given that MONEYVAL currently has three on-going evaluation rounds (for further detail, please refer to the section Evaluation Cycles, two sets of rules of procedure are in force at the moment.